williamgrosset/chapter/README.md

 ```

 ## Rules
-Rules are defined in the `COMMIT_MSG_RULES.json` file that will be in your current project's top-level directory.
+Rules are defined in the `COMMIT_MSG_RULES.json` file that will be in your project's top-level directory.
 Rules determine the structure and behaviour of commit messages.
 Rules can be turned-off and have their values modified to preference.
 The entire list of rules defined in the JSON file can be seen below:
 ```json
 {
     "bullet_points": {